-my.brevard.edu/ICS/Offices/Campus Life/Housing and Residence Life/Minor Guest Visitation Request Form.jnz
+my.brevard.edu/ICS/Offices/Campus_Life/Housing_and_Residence_Life/Minor_Guest_Visitation_Request_Form.jnz

 - For Minors under 13 Years of Age.
 Anyone under the age of 13 may not visit any residence hall at any time unless he/she is accompanied by an Adult Parent/Legal Guardian at all times.
 Additionally, anyone under the age of 13 is never permitted to stay overnight in the residence hall. - For Minors under 16 Years of Age.
 Anyone under the age of 16 may not visit any residence hall at any time unless he/she is accompanied by an Adult Parent/Legal Guardian at all times. - For Minors that are 16 or 17 Years of Age.
-Guests who are 16 or 17 years of age are permitted in a residence hall only if they receive: - o written permission (via the above Minor Guest Visitation Request Form) from a Parent/Legal Guardian; AND - written approval from the Vice President for Student Success and Services/Dean for Students or the Director of Housing and Residence Life.
+Guests who are 16 or 17 years of age are permitted in a residence hall only if they receive: - written permission (via the above Minor Guest Visitation Request Form) from a Parent/Legal Guardian; AND - written approval from the Vice President for Student Success and Services/Dean for Students or the Director of Housing and Residence Life.